Shell wins India tax case

 "This is a positive outcome which should provide a further boost to the Indian government’s initiatives to improve the country’s investment climate," Shell's Indian unit said in a statement.

-Last month, an Indian court ruled in favor of Vodafone Group Plc (VOD.L), the biggest foreign corporate investor in India, in a long-running transfer pricing dispute with the local tax department.
+Last month, an Indian court ruled in favour of Vodafone Group Plc (VOD.L), the biggest foreign corporate investor in India, in a long-running transfer pricing dispute with the local tax department.

 (Reporting by Sumeet Chatterjee; Editing by Mark Potter)